 Who can enroll (and who must)

 Public Health Insurance is mandatory for residents with a stay of more than three months and a residence card.
 This applies to employees, students, freelancers, and dependents.
-The principle is simple: no resident should be denied necessary care because of cost.
+The principle behind it is simple: no resident should be denied necessary care because of cost.

 How to enroll